-The centre of the District is the urban-type settlement of Nogliki (since 1960).
-The population of Nogliki is more than 10 thousand people.
-The settlement is located 110 km away from the OPF.
+Urban-type settlement of Nogliki (since 1960) is the key settlement in Nogliki Urban District.
+The population of Nogliki is estimated to be more than 10.1 thousand people as of 01 January 2019.
+The settlement is located 110 km away from the OPFC Project site.

 Yuzhno-Sakhalinsk, the capital of the Sakhalin Oblast, is located 659 km from Nogliki.
-Yuzhno-Sakhalinsk and Nogliki are connected by the federal main road.
+Yuzhno-Sakhalinsk and Nogliki are connected by the regional motor road and railroad.

-The lands surrounding the OPF (including the OPF Inlet Compression Facility site) are the forest fund lands.
-No agricultural lands are located within a range of 10 km from the OPF.
+The lands surrounding the OPFC Project site are the forest fund lands.
+No agricultural lands are located within a range of 10 km from the OPFC Project site.

-In 2012, Gazprom has launched gas production from the Kirinskoye gas and condensate field under the Sakhalin-3 project and is now operating the Kirinskoye OPF, which is located 8 km to the northwest from the Sakhalin-2 OPFC Project site.
+In 2012, Gazprom has launched gas production from the Kirinskoye gas and condensate field under the Sakhalin-3 project and is now operating the Kirinskoye OPF, which is located 8 km to the northwest from the OPFC Project site.
 No other types of economic activities are conducted within a reasonable range of 10 km from the OPFC Project site.

-The Nogliki Urban District is the area of traditional residence of the Sakhalin Indigenous Minorities: the Nivkh, the Nanai, the Evenki, the Uilta (Orochen), and others.
-According to the information provided by the Administration of the Nogliki District, 1,138 persons of indigenous minorities lived in the Nogliki district in 2013.
-There are no areas of traditional activities of indigenous minorities, including pasture or encampments of reindeer herders close to the OPFC Project site.
+The Nogliki Urban District is the area of traditional residence of the Sakhalin Indigenous Minorities: the Nivkh, the Nanai, the Evenki, the Uilta (Oroki or Orochen), and others.
+According to the information provided by the Sakhalin Oblast Administration, 1,135 persons of indigenous minorities lived in the Nogliki district as of 1 January 2015.

+According to Project's ESHIA there are no areas of traditional activities of indigenous minorities, including pasture or encampments of reindeer herders close to the OPFC Project site.